swwind/nagi-no-asukara/README.md

 Right click the project > **Export...** > **Java/JAR file** > Select `src/` and `plugin.yml`, set name to `NagiNoAsukara.jar` > **Finish**.

-Then start your server to play.
+Then start your server to test.